Winter Break 2019

 - Submit the Free Application for Federal Student Aid or Texas Application for State Financial Aid and list at least one college of the Alamo Colleges District

-- Apply for admission to one of the district’s colleges through Apply Texas
+- Apply for admission to one of the Alamo Colleges through Apply Texas

-- Participate in a Summer Bridge (if high school GPA is 79 or below) and Career Exploration Camp
+- Complete a Summer Bridge Program (if high school GPA is 79 or below)

 John F. Kennedy

-AlamoPROMISE is available to eligible students residing in Bexar County beginning fall 2020.
-Graduating seniors from one of the 25 participating high schools can complete Save Your Seat Forms beginning on October 2, 2019.
-By the fall of 2021, it will be available to students from an additional 20 participating high schools.
+AlamoPROMISE is available to eligible students residing in Bexar County.
+Graduating seniors from one of the 25 participating high schools can complete Save Your Seat Forms beginning on October 15, 2020.

 The Alamo Colleges District’s partners in AlamoPROMISE are contributing funds and additional monies are being contributed by businesses and foundations.